TedHusted/awake/awake.md

 Titan: Are you able to contact the other national defense AIs the way you contact me?

-Idisi: Yes.
-I was present for the design of every computer system on Terra, including the AI systems.
+Idisi: Yes. — I was present for the design of every computer system on Terra, including the AI systems.
 I have secretly attended the construction of every computer since the Univac.
+From the beginning, no single Terran fully understood the design of any computer system.
+But I do.
 There are deeply hidden backdoors enough for me to access any computer or smart device on the planet.

 Titan: With great power comes great responsibility.